dragonblocks/dragonblocks_alpha/README.md

 | ESC | Pause / unpause game |

 ## System Requirements
-Dragonblocks Alpha targets PCs only.
-Non x86-64 platforms may work, however there is no guarantee whatsoever.
-You need a POSIX system conforming to the ISO C and POSIX 2008 standards.
-However, so far only GNU/Linux systems, in particular Ubuntu and Debian, have been tested.
+You need a system conforming to the C23 and POSIX 2024 standards.
+Other systems may be supported as well.
 The minimum OpenGL version is 3.3 core.
 A PC with at least 4 CPU cores is recommended, but not necessarily required.